 Microchimerism and maternal tolerance during pregnancy

 During pregnancy, there is a bi-directional exchange of cells between the mother and the fetus, called microchimerism.
 In response to this cellular infiltration, the maternal immune system induces tolerance for fetal cells.
 This crosstalk between the maternal-fetal dyad, via cellular exchange, has co-evolved in mammals since the dawn of internal gestation, over 100 million years ago.
 We aim to understand the role of fetal cells and immune tolerance in maternal-fetal health outcomes.
+Working with Cottage Hospital, we are currently recruiting pregnant people for the Maternal Health Study.
+This project is part of a larger Microchimerism Team, with the goal of understanding the role of microchimerism in health and disease.

 Maternal-Fetal Conflict & Postpartum